Why You Should Get a Re-Key on Your Locks

 THE MATERIAL CONTAINED IN THIS ARTICLE IS PROVIDED FOR GENERAL INFORMATION PURPOSES ONLY AND DOES NOT CONSTITUTE PROFESSIONAL ADVICE.LANDMARK HOME WARRANTY DOES NOT PURPORT TO BE A SUBJECT MATTER EXPERT WITH REGARD TO THIS MATERIAL, AND YOU SHOULD CONDUCT YOUR OWN RESEARCH AND/OR SEEK THE ADVICE OF APPROPRIATELY QUALIFIED PROFESSIONALS WITH REGARD TO YOUR SPECIFIC CIRCUMSTANCES BEFORE YOU TAKE ACTION.
 LANDMARK HOME WARRANTY ASSUMES NO RESPONSIBILITY, AND SPECIFICALLY DISCLAIMS ALL LIABILITY, FOR YOUR USE OF ANY AND ALL INFORMATION CONTAINED HEREIN.

 No matter if you've just purchased your home or if you've owned it for years, getting your locks re-keyed is a great way to increase your home’s security.
-Re-keying a home’s locks can prevent break-ins, update old out-of-shape locks, and is a cost-effective way to keep your loved ones and possessions safe and secure.
+Re-keying a home’s locks can help prevent break-ins, update old out-of-shape locks, and is a cost-effective way to keep your loved ones and possessions safe and secure.

 Why You Should Re-Key After Buying a Home